fit-sizhe/drafty-run/README.md

 3. **Fence Info**: If your Markdown code fence says \`\`\`javascript, Drafty will look up `languageRunners.get("javascript")`.
 4. **Implementation details**:
-   - `executeCode(docPath, code, envPath, blockId, onPartialOutput)` should launch and manage the language’s process or REPL.
+   - `executeCode(docPath, code, envPath, blockId, onPartialOutput)` should launch and manage the language's process or REPL.
    - Return an object with `{ process, promise }`, where `process` is the underlying process handle for terminating, and `promise` resolves when execution finishes with final outputs.
    - `clearState(docPath)` resets any in-memory or persistent state for that doc.
-   - `disposeRunner(docPath)` fully removes that doc’s runner instance if you’re storing it in a map.
+   - `disposeRunner(docPath)` fully removes that doc's runner instance if you're storing it in a map.